 Travel to San Marino.
 How do I get there?

 Getting to San Marino is a little adventure in itself.
-San Marino is right next to the Italian seaside town of Rimini and can be assessed by a short 30-minute bus journey, which will drop you off at the cable car stop, or by car where you can access higher levels of the historical centre, with car parks.
+San Marino is just a short 30-minute bus ride from the Italian seaside town of Rimini, which drops you off at the cable car stop.
+Or you can drive and reach higher levels of the historical centre, with car parks.

 Do I need a visa to visit San Marino?